jeff-hamm/rs25-bap-rats/index.md

 ---

-## 📝 ROUND 2 Options (Medium Creative Integration)
+## 🌉 BRIDGE Options (Medium Creative Integration)

-These bridge traditional RAT structure with stronger RS25 theme integration—accessible hooks with meaningful thematic depth.
+Medium creative approaches that bridge traditional RAT structure with stronger thematic integration—accessible hooks with meaningful depth.

-### Round 2-A: The Body's Filing Cabinet
+### Option A: The Body's Filing Cabinet

 The Mind tried to organize every body signal into neat categories.
 We're the overworked archivists documenting the glorious failure of bureaucratic body control. **Mid-century office aesthetics being invaded by botanical chaos.**

 - [View Full Proposal](Round2_Option_A_Bodys_Filing_Cabinet.html)

-### Round 2-B: Scent Signal Station
+### Option B: Scent Signal Station

 Your body parts want to talk to each other, but the Mind keeps blocking the signals.
 We're amplifying the conversations your body is already having on frequencies the Mind can't monitor. **Body-to-body communication made visible.**

 - [View Full Proposal](Round2_Option_B_Scent_Signal_Station.html)

-### Round 2-C: The Compatibility Algorithm (System Malfunction)
+### Option C: The Compatibility Algorithm (System Malfunction)

 Our matchmaking algorithm was supposed to use rational criteria.
 It malfunctioned.
 Now it only works with armpits.
 The Mind is furious.
 The Body is thriving. **Tech startup aesthetic being destroyed by botanical rebellion.**